holoviz/panel/doc/tutorials/basic/size.md

 #### Finetune with Widgets

-:::{note}
+:::{tip}
-**Pro Tip**: When fine-tuning the `size_mode`, `height`, `width` and other parameters of your Panel component, you can speed up the process by using widgets interactively instead of code.
+**Pro Tip**: Speed up the process of fine-tuning by using interactive widgets instead of code.
 Panel's `pn.Param` provides an easy way to create widgets to control your Panel component.
 :::

-Continue from the solution in the previous section.

-Add the `settings` component below to your `Row`
+Continue from the previous exercise solution.
+Add the `settings` component below your `Row`:

 ```python
 settings = pn.Param(md, parameters=["sizing_mode", "min_width", "max_width"])
 ```

 Try changing the values of the `sizing_mode`, `min_height`, and `max_height` widgets interactively.
-For each change in value, change the width of your browser window to see the effect(s).
+Observe the effect on the component's display as you adjust the values.

 :::{dropdown} Solution